abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 \right)
 $$

-In a similar and straighforward way we can define the case when only the system $X_2$ is measured and the $X_1$ is not measured.
+In a similar way we could define the case where only the system $X_2$ is measured and the $X_1$ is not measured.

 ### What about reduced quantum state of any one system?

-This example shows the limitation of the simplified definition of the quantum information that we are learning so far.
-In probabilistic settings we defined the reduced(or marginal) state of the just one of the two systems(or a proper subset of the three or more systems).
-But the way we are defining the quantum information using quantum state vector doesn't give us a way to define the same for the quantum settings.
+This example shows the limitation of the simplified definition of the quantum information that we have been learning so far.
+In the probabilistic settings we have defined the reduced(or marginal) state of just one of the two systems(or the proper subset of the three or more systems).
+But the simplified definition of the quantum information using quantum state vectors doesn't give us a way to define the same for the quantum settings.

 Suppose the probabilistic state of the two systems $(X_1,X_2)$ is represented by the following probability vector.